miguelsantos42/miguelsantos42/README.md

 - I´m from Porto, Portugal;
 - Prefer work in team, skill that was developed during my Bachelor degree;
 - My favourites sports are football and surf;
-- I entend to take a master degree at `AI` or `Engineering and Data Science` at FEUP;
+- I entend to take a master degree in `AI` or `Engineering and Data Science` at FEUP;